Women -- Societies and clubs -- Nevada

-Abstract In 1934, while on a student recruitment trip, university President, Walter E. Clark, and his wife, Euphemia Clark, were involved in a car accident.
-The Women's Faculty Club wrote poems and notes in an autograph book to Mrs. Clark, an active member and former president of the club.
+Abstract The Women's Faculty Club began about 1910 as the Faculty Wives Club, and was limited to faculty wives.
+In 1918/19, the requirements changed and the Club was open to women faculty and wives of men affiliated professionally with the university.
+In 1934, while on a student recruitment trip, university President, Walter E. Clark, and his wife, Euphemia Clark, were involved in a car accident.
+The Women's Faculty Club wrote poems and notes in an autograph book to Mrs. Clark, an active member and...

-Abstract This history details how the project committee organized, raised funds for, and restored Bowers Mansion, a nineteenth century home in Washoe Valley, Nevada, built by Sandy and Eilley Bowers.
+Abstract Betty Wood was the curator of the Bowers' Mansion.
+This history details how the project committee organized, raised funds for, and restored Bowers Mansion, a nineteenth century home in Washoe Valley, Nevada, built by Sandy and Eilley Bowers.
+Material from 1993.

-Abstract Minute book includes secretary's accounts of meetings, obituary notices of committee members, some correspondence, and financial reports.
-The minutes make note of gifts of furnishings, decisions made regarding decoration of rooms of the mansion, and maintenance requirements.
+Abstract The Bowers Mansion Association was organized in 1945 to purchase and restore Bowers Mansion in Washoe Valley, Nevada, once home of Sandy and Eilley Orrum Bowers.
+Minute book includes secretary's accounts of meetings, obituary notices of committee members, some correspondence, and financial reports.
+The minutes make note of gifts of furnishings, decisions made regarding decoration of rooms of the mansion, and maintenance requirements (1962-1978).

-Abstract Scrapbook includes newspaper clippings about the Yerington aerie and auxiliary's activities, programs, photographs, ribbon badges, and a few reports of other Nevada auxiliaries.
+Abstract Fraternal Order of Eagles is an international fraternal organization that was founded on February 6, 1898, in Seattle, Washington.
+Scrapbook includes newspaper clippings about the Yerington aerie and auxiliary's activities, programs, photographs, ribbon badges, and a few reports of other Nevada auxiliaries from 1960-1976.

 Identifier: AC 0469

-Abstract Sagens, the oldest women's service organization at the University of Nevada, Reno, was founded in 1933.
-Over the years, it evolved from a pep group into a community service organization.
-Collection contains one scrapbook with material that documents the history and activity of the club in the early 1990s.
+Overview Sagens, the oldest women's service organization at the University of Nevada, Reno, was founded in 1933.
+Unaffiliated with any national club, it evolved from a pep group into a community service organization.
+The collection contains one scrapbook with material that documents the history and activity of the club in the early 1990s.

 Overview Soroptimist International Carson City is a Carson City, Nevada-based service organization.
 The collection includes correspondence, programs, newspaper clippings, scrapbooks, photographs, and a book published by the organization, "The Past Lies Here: A Comment Concerning the Women of Carson City and Nevada."